pyrollo/nofs_modpack/nofs_lib/API.md

 ## form
 The form itself.
 Must be the root element for each form.
   * `margin`: Margin around content (default 0)
-  * `orientation`: Defines how children are laid out.
+  * `layout`: Defines how children are laid out.
 Can be "vertical" or "horizontal" (default "vertical").

 ## vbox and hbox
 Containers holding vertically or horizontally stacked children.